FFreitas997/e-commerce/README.md

 9. Configuration Management:
    Configuration management tools help you manage external properties for microservices across different environments.
    This ensures that each microservice has the correct configuration settings for its environment.
+10. Centralized Logging:
+    Centralized logging tools help you collect, store, and analyze log data from multiple microservices in a single location.
+    Centralized logging makes it easier to monitor and troubleshoot issues in a distributed system.
+11. Circuit Breaker:
+    A circuit breaker is a design pattern that helps you build resilient microservices by handling and recovering from failures in a distributed system.
+    Circuit breakers help prevent cascading failures and improve the overall reliability of the system.
+12. Security:
+    Security is a critical aspect of microservices architecture.
+    Technologies like OAuth 2.0, JWT, and keycloak can help you secure your microservices at the API Gateway level.
+    In each microservice level, you can use Spring Security to secure your endpoints.
+    You can also use SSL/TLS to encrypt communication between microservices.
+13. Monitoring and Alerting:
+    Monitoring and alerting tools help you track the health and performance of your microservices.
+    You can set up alerts to notify you of issues and take action to resolve them.
+    Tools like Prometheus, Grafana, and ELK Stack can help you monitor and analyze your microservices.
+14. Continuous Integration and Deployment (CI/CD):
+    CI/CD pipelines help you automate the build, test, and deployment of microservices.
+    CI/CD pipelines ensure that changes are tested and deployed quickly and reliably.
+    Tools like Jenkins, GitLab CI/CD, and GitHub Actions can help you set up CI/CD pipelines for your microservices.
+15. Domain-driven Design:
+    Domain-driven design is an architectural approach that helps you build microservices around business domains.
+    Each microservice is focused on a specific business function and encapsulates the domain logic and data.
+    Domain-driven design helps you create a more maintainable, scalable, and flexible microservices' architecture.
+16. Event-driven Architecture:
+    Event-driven architecture is an architectural approach that helps you build microservices that communicate with each other asynchronously using events.
+    Events are messages that represent changes in the system and are used to trigger actions in other microservices.
+    Event-driven architecture helps you build decoupled, scalable, and resilient microservices.
+17. Containerization:
+    Containerization is a technology that allows you to package applications and dependencies into containers.
+    Containers are lightweight, portable, and isolated environments that run on a host machine.
+    Technologies like Docker and Kubernetes can help you containerize and orchestrate your microservices.
+18. Orchestration:
+    Orchestration is the process of automating the deployment, scaling, and management of microservices.
+    Orchestration tools like Kubernetes help you manage and coordinate multiple microservices in a distributed system.
+19. Saga Pattern:
+    The saga pattern is a design pattern that helps you manage distributed transactions in a microservices architecture.
+    Sagas are a sequence of local transactions that are coordinated to ensure data consistency across multiple services.
+    The saga pattern helps you maintain data consistency and reliability in a distributed system.

 ### E-Commerce Description